kavleeeen/food-bot-backend/codebase.md

         context += f"User message: {user_message}\n"

     # Sends detailed prompt to Gemini
-    prompt = f"""You are a food recommendation assistant for Indian users..."""
+    prompt = f"""You are a food recommendation assistant for Indian users...
+Be direct and to the point"""

     # Gets response from Gemini
     response = model.invoke(prompt)